Migrants Choose Arrest In Canada Over Staying In The U.S.

 "Once that we do all our checks and that we can confirm that they're not a threat to national security, we hand them over to [the Canadian Border Service Agency] who then start the immigration process," Habel says.

-Habel won't give any information about the woman and child who crossed into Canada from upstate New York, but officials with the CBSA say that, if they determine that she isn't a danger of a flight risk, the agency will release her and her baby.
+Habel won't give any information about the woman and child who crossed into Canada from upstate New York, but officials with the CBSA say that if they determine that she isn't a danger of a flight risk, the agency will release her and her baby.
 It's then up to a tribunal to evaluate her candidacy for refugee status.

-That woman's experience is not unique, though: At least two other families crossed into Canada at Roxham Road on Wednesday, knowingly walking into police arrest.
+That woman's experience is not unique, though.
+At least two other families crossed into Canada at Roxham Road on Wednesday, knowingly walking into police arrest.